arabold/serverless-export-env/README.md

 - Running `sls invoke local` or `sls offline start` will no longer create or update your `.env` file.
 If you want to create an `.env` file, simply run `sls export-env` instead.
 - By default, the plugin will no longer overwrite any existing `.env` file.
 To enable overwriting existing files, either specify `--overwrite` in the command-line or set the `custom.export-env.overwrite` configuration option.
 - Resource `Outputs` values (`resources.Resources.Outputs.*`) are no longer getting exported automatically.
 This has always been a workaround and causes more problems than it solved.
 The plugin will try its best to resolve `Fn::GetAtt` and other references for you now, so there should be little need for the old behavior anymore.
-Add the desired value new environment variable to `provider.environment` instead.
+Add the desired value as an environment variable to `provider.environment` instead.
 - Running `sls export-env` will no longer merge the environment variables of all functions into a single `.env` file.
 Instead, pass the name of the desired function as `--function` argument to the command line.
 If no function name is specified, only project-wide environment variables will get exported.
 To bring back the old behavior, pass `--all` in command line and it will generate a file including all environment variables of all functions.
 However, please be aware that the behavior is undefined if functions use conflicting values for the same environment variable name.
 - The configuration options `filename` and `pathFromRoot` have been merged to `filename` now.
 You can specify relative paths in `filename` such as `./dist/.env` now.
 Make sure the target folder exists!